smikhalevski/doubter/README.md

 // ⮕ 'Pluto'

 shape1.parse(undefined);
-// ❌ ValidationError: type at /: Must be a string
+// ❌ ValidationError: type.string at /: Must be a string
 ```

 Let's derive a new shape that would [replace `undefined`](#optional-and-non-optional) input values with a default value